iigmir/mystia-hayami-data/README.md

 ## Known issues

-1. `data/main/foods/dishes.json` is empty because I currently have no way to check them with confident.
+1. I currently have no way to check `game_id` in `data/main/foods/dishes.json` with confident.

 ## Todo